-This week we’re talking about Mobile keeps growing, Youtube vs Netflix?, UPS drone delivery, Bitcoin getting a corporate boost
+This week we’re talking about global mobile users growth, Youtube vs Netflix?, UPS drone delivery, Bitcoin getting a corporate boost

 It is estimated that since 2010 mobile operators have invested over 1 trillion dollars into their networks.
 The investment is clearly paying off.
-Commercially available 5G networks are expected to roll out in 2019, and 4G network coverage is expected to double by 2020.
+They anticipate commercially available 5G networks to roll out in 2019, and 4G network coverage to double by 2020.

 - It’s a standalone app, called Youtube TV